LucasDelfino92/morrowindsharp/main.md

 ### Re-running Distant Land

-> ℹ️ If this is your first time generating Distant Land, follow the steps found [**in this section**](setup.md#distant-land-tab).
-Otherwise, proceed as follows.

 - Run MGE XE in Mod Organizer 2.
 - In the **Distant Land** tab, click **Distant land generator wizard**.
 - Click **Select all**.
 This will select all plugins for distant land generation, both active and unactive.
 - Click **Continue**.
 - Click **Run above steps using saved / default settings**.
 - Click **Finish** when the process is over.

-> ⚠️ For no reason should you ever enable **Remiros' Groundcover** plugins in Mod Organizer 2.
-These plugins are meant to be used for Distant Land generation only.
-If you enable them, you will find that you are unable to walk through grass.
-Likewise, if you generate Distant Land with the plugins enabled, but make the mistake of disabling the entire mod (instead of *just* the plugins) during gameplay, you will find missing meshes.

 ### Updating MWSE